banisterious/obsidian-oneirometrics/docs/SPECIFICATION.md

 > **User-facing instructions for configuring settings are in [USAGE.md](USAGE.md).**

 ### Ribbon Button Visibility Bug (Resolved)
 - Independent toggling of the Dream Scrape Tool and Open Metrics Note ribbon buttons is not supported due to an Obsidian API limitation.
 The plugin now uses a single toggle for both buttons.
-See the archived plan: [docs/issue-archive/RIBBON_BUTTON_BUG_PLAN.md].
+For more information about the ribbon button implementation, see the archived plan: [docs/archive/RIBBON_BUTTON_BUG_PLAN.md].